bootdotdev/blog/content/computer-science/computer-science-books.md

 Useful review:

-> “A great book for the following:
+> "A great book for the following:
 >
 > * Beginners
 >
 > * People who want a summarizing overview on programming and related fields
 >
-> * People such as myself, confused and badly educated in programming and in need of a start over with simple words and answering the 5-whys questions.”
+> * People such as myself, confused and badly educated in programming and in need of a start over with simple words and answering the 5-whys questions."
 >
 > – [Ahmed Hatem](https://www.goodreads.com/review/show/517429841?book_show_action=true&from_review_page=1), a Goodreads reviewer.